Description

 Solution

-SSL VPN debug command.
+SSL VPN debug commands:

 Use the following diagnostic commands to identify SSL VPN issues.
 These commands enable debugging of SSL VPN with a debug level of -1 for detailed results.